 Sustainable financing of priority public health programmes and decentralization in Mongolia

 The project is commissioned by the WHO to assess resource flows of the health sector in Mongolia and evaluate the impact of health financing decentralization and reduction of external health aid on program delivery in the country.

 Measuring the impact of global health aid on child health

 This initiative examines the causal relationship between child health aid and under-five child mortality rates globally.
 The research is conducted on the basis of a conceptual framework which combines child survival models in demography with health care production models in economics.

 Effects of survey design and implementation on estimating universal financial risk protection using household surveys in developing countries

 This study addresses a methodological issue in measuring universal financial risk protection when using household survey data in developing countries: the effect of survey design (non-sampling errors) and implementation (sampling errors) on estimates.

 Assessing economic burden of disease and economic value of health care

 We develop analytical frameworks to assess the economic burden of disease and economic benefits of health care.
-Our empirical work is currently focused on five local projects and one global study:
+Our empirical work is currently focused on four local projects and one global study: